khake19/moviedb/README.md

   - ducks files should be independent to screens component since we can use same ducks files to different screens component. ex (movies, movie details)
   - home ducks folder should be replace to movies.

+## Bugs
+  - Currently movie details wont add new set of data once reach the bottom.

 ## Planning